peopledoc/vault-cli/CONTRIBUTING.rst

 The doc is part of the code too.
 Whenever you implement something that has a visible effect, remember to write the doc too.
-That being said, if you're not comfortable enough with writing in english, it's ok to ask for help in the PR.
+That being said, if you're not comfortable enough with writing in English, it's perfectly ok to request help in the PR.

 Compile the doc with: